IHP-GmbH/TO_Apr2025/DC_to_130_GHz_TIA/doc/source/validation.rst

 LVS Check
 -----------------------------

 The LVS result is shown below.
-The lvs result of cross-reference checking, circuit netlist connection and layout netlist connection are all shown below-
+The lvs result of cross-reference checking, circuit netlist connection are shown below-

 Top cell cross-reference-